 Plaque is difficult to reverse once it has developed in the arteries.
 However, with the appropriate medications and lifestyle changes, you can prevent its progression and protect yourself from further damage or events.

 Vascular Diseases can, in certain cases, be prevented if appropriate measures are taken to reduce your risk.
 These include a healthy diet, regular exercise, abstinence from smoking and stress reduction.
 However, in some cases, people are genetically inclined to develop a vascular disease based on their family history.

 If you are over the age of 40 and feel you may be at increased risk of CAD and PAD, or already have these conditions, ask your doctor if you are doing all that you can to protect your vascular health.

-If you are over the age of 40 and feel you may be at increased risk of CAD and PAD, or already have these conditions, it is important to visit your doctor as much as you need to ensure you are doing all that you can to protect your vascular health.
+If you are over the age of 40 and feel you may be at increased risk of CAD and PAD, or already have these conditions, it is important to ask your doctor if you are doing all that you can to protect your vascular health.

 Generally, the risks of developing CAD and PAD are similar.
 It is important to understand that if you have been diagnosed with one vascular disease you are likely to be at higher risk of having another.
 Therefore, you should monitor your vascular health and speak to your doctor to ensure you are doing all you can to reduce your risk of further events.

 Science and medicine in vascular health are moving at a fast pace in an area called vascular protection.
 Scientists are exploring how hazards can be further lowered for people at risk, and the results of these studies hold interest for patients and doctors alike.